FuelLabs/sway-applications/.docs/contributing-book/src/documentation/project-quality/project-structure/internal.md

-# Project Structure
+# Internal Project

-In order to navigate through a project easily, there needs to be a structure that compartmentalizes concepts.
-This means that code is grouped together based on some concept.
+These projects have `contract` type entry points and provide no external use.

-For example, here is an example structure that we follow for `Sway` files in the `src` directory.
+Here is an example structure that we follow for `Sway` files in the `src` directory.

 ```
 src/